opencloudplay/.github/profile/README.md

 - **Feedback and Ideas:** Share your feedback on the current setup and your ideas for new features or improvements.
 - **Spread the Word:** Help us grow the community by talking about OpenCloudPlay on social media, forums, and within your network.

+You can get in touch for contributions via linkedin https://www.linkedin.com/in/alexmuradov/ or by opening an issue on Github.

 ## Getting Started

 To get started with OpenCloudPlay, you'll need:

 - Basic knowledge of cloud computing and virtualization.
-- An account with a cloud provider (starting with AWS).
+- An account with a cloud provider.
 - Familiarity with Terraform or similar infrastructure as code tools is a plus.

 Check out the `docs` directory for step-by-step guides on setting up your cloud gaming infrastructure.

 ## Support

-If you need help or have any questions, please feel free to open an issue in the GitHub repository or join our community chat on [Discord/Slack (placeholder for actual link)].
+If you need help or have any questions, please feel free to open an issue in the GitHub repository.

 ## License

 OpenCloudPlay is released under the MIT License.
 See the LICENSE file in the repository for more details.

----

-By contributing to OpenCloudPlay, you're helping make high-quality gaming experiences accessible to a broader audience and shaping the future of gaming.
-Let's build something amazing together!